• Skip to primary navigation

 Click here to see how the competition works

-The theme for the competition in 2025 was:
+The theme for the competition in 2026 is Seasons

-Second prize went to Tony Bowler for his vertebral sculpture, a piece of abstract perfection
+Second prize went to Tony Bowler for his vertebral sculpture

 Julie Leaming won third prize for her striking bird sculpture.